vrasneur/pyfasttext/README.md

 [Numpy](http://www.numpy.org/) is also a dependency, but is optional.

 `pyfasttext` has been tested successfully on Linux and Mac OS X.
-It does not currently compile on Windows because the `cysignals` module does not support this platform.
+*Warning*: `pyfasttext` does not currently compile on Windows because the `cysignals` module does not support this platform.

 Table of Contents
 =================